 – At the very beginning of 2018 we communicated our expanded vision and strategy, committing to spend 15% of our Zakat over the year in what was then termed the Community Development Programme (now called Leadership Investment Programme) across three themes: better public perception of Islam and Muslims, religious scholarship & literacy and effective representation of Islam and Muslims.
 We explained that this new strand of our work reflected our contextual understanding of the fourth and seventh categories of Zakat distribution mentioned in the Qur’an (9:60), namely ‘winning hearts’ and ‘in God’s cause’.
 We shared this approach widely with existing and potential supporters over various messaging channels and in a number of events.

 Over the course of 2018, we supported over 2,500 Muslims in poverty with £2.8m of Zakat (84% of total).
 We also funded 30 emerging leaders (under our Muslims Leaders Development Fund, MLDF) and 16 projects and institutions with £600,000 (16% of total).
-In February of this year, we released our 2018 Impact Report, which is available for download.
+In February of this year, we released our 2018 Impact Report.
 The report details our objectives and policies, the progress that was made in our new funding strand as well as our ongoing work in empowering those in need.

 Of the projects that were funded in 2018, a small number consisted only of personal maintenance grants directly to individuals who were involved in various positive initiatives aligned to the three themes above.
 In these cases, as well as in the case of the 30 MLDF beneficiaries, it has continued to be our policy to protect the identities of individual recipients of Zakat, whilst being open to disclosing institutional recipients.